Clazex/Silksong.FastFastTravel/README.md

 - The Bell Beast will no longer fall asleep randomly
 - Skips the Bellway travel cutscene
 - The Bell Beast will not force to sing upon first entrance in range
+- Speeds up the Beastling Call, optionally skipping the performance by pressing designated key.
+(Configurable, defaults to `Down` binding for keyboard, and left stick button for controller)

 # 快速快速旅行